Last Updated on

 - Days Inn Penn State is convenient for those attending conferences as it’s also in the heart of downtown State college.

 The Best Place to Stay near Penn State…is on campus.

 The Nittany Lion Inn is State College’s best hotel and it’s directly on campus.
 If you’re looking for a luxury hotel near Penn State, this is where to stay in State College.
-I was lucky enough to stay here in a spacious suite and there’s nothing like a room service breakfast with a warm sticky from the Diner.
+I was lucky enough to stay here in a spacious suite.
 The students from the hotel school are happy to help you with any questions you may have and there’s free apples by the entrance.

 Where to eat in State College PA

 This is a highly biased list of my favorite places to eat in State College.
 Finding good restaurants in State College on a budget can seem tough, but there’s actually a lot of great options (as there’s so many students).

 There’s a lot of mid-range options for food in state college for those visiting students and/or visiting for conferences as well.

 For those looking for romantic things to do in State College or a nice restaurant, there are also many luxury options, but it’s best to make a reservation ahead.

 Best Budget Food in State College

 The Waffle Shop.
 This Greek diner with a LONG line on the weekend is CASH ONLY (there’s an ATM inside) and the real deal.
 Come here for brunch, which is ridiculously affordable and good.
 (Vegan friendly)